-All in all, there must be literally hundreds (if not thousands), of reviews for The Force Unleashed floating around in the universe since its inception into the world.
-As a precaution, I have read almost none of them.
-HorrorScope has always taken its roots in literature – and that is how I approached The Force Unleashed .
-As a novel written by a South Australian who has been given the opportunity to delve into an elaborate mythology almost unparalleled in its pervasive appeal to the world.
+In all, there must be hundreds (if not thousands), of reviews for The Force Unleashed permeating the ether since it was first (unleashed).
+As a precaution, I have read none of them.
+HorrorScope has always taken its roots in literature – and that is how I approached The Force Unleashed ... a novel written by a local Australian, one given the opportunity to delve into an elaborate mythology almost unparalleled in its appeal to the world.

-That said, there can be no denying what we are dealing with here: although my awareness of the video-game it’s based upon (I'm a rare Gamer) was haphazard at best, the storyline of Star Wars Episode 3.5 had, of course, trickled into my awareness over time.
+That said, there can be no denying what we are dealing with here: although my knowledge of the video-game itself was haphazard at best (I'm a rare gamer), the story-line of Star Wars Episode 3.5 had, of course, trickled into my awareness over time.
 How could it not?
-For it seems there is an intrinsic Star Wars fanboy adoration lurking within the psyche of any person who holds speculative fiction close to their heart.
-And for those of us who ignore the first two prequels as though they did not occur, an invitation to step into the window of the Dark Times is an invitation not to be ignored.
-For this is apocalyptical Star Wars; a Star Wars where most childhood fancies have been thrown away and a more serious milieu has engulfed the galaxy far, far away.
+For there is an intrinsic Star Wars fanboy lurking within the psyche of any person who holds speculative fiction close to their heart.
+And for those of us who ignore the first two prequels as though they did not occur, another invitation to step into the window of the Dark Times.
+For this is apocalyptic Star Wars; a Star Wars where most childhood fancies have been discarded.
+Here, a more serious tone has engulfed the galaxy far, far away.

-And through that window lies the story of Darth Vader’s secret Sith apprentice Starkiller and his whistle stop tours to find and squash the last rudiment fragments of the Jedi pocketed throughout the galaxy.
+And through that window lies the story of Darth Vader’s secret Sith apprentice Starkiller and his whistle stop tours - a mission to find and squash the last rudimentary fragments of the Jedi, those scattered remnants pocketed throughout the galaxy.
 Accompanying him on his journey are his droid PROXY and adept female pilot Juno Eclipse.
-Both have tender and amnesiac pasts full of betrayal and both are mentally warring within their awareness in relation to duties they perform in the service of the Empire.
-For gaming fans, I’m sure there is a veritable trove of information pertaining to a character like Juno’s plight … but this adaptation itself is replete with enough empathy where our main characters are concerned.
+Both have tender and amnesiac pasts full of betrayal, and both are mentally warring within their awareness in relation to duties they perform in the service of the Empire.
+For gaming fans, I’m sure there is a veritable trove of information pertaining to a character like Juno … but this adaptation itself is complete with enough arc where our protagonist is concerned.

-Ensconced in the Rouge Shadow, the unlikely pair world skip from the festering droid wastelands of Raxus Prime to the lush forests of Felucia and other worlds, encountering hostile natives and inhospitable terrain in order to extinguish the Jedi.
-Of course, what we have here is very much what is on offer in a video game … but I found myself warming to it.
-This is non-stop battle and unrelenting action; descriptive graphics spewing from the page in Sean’s deft voice that give rise to an utterly immersive world that will make you blink twice when lifting your head from the page.
-This is no Disney-esque outing; the Dark Side invades everything here, showing the inner workings of a Sith mind that was denied to us in the prequels.
+Ensconced in the Rouge Shadow, the unlikely pair world skip from the festering droid wastelands of Raxus Prime to the lush forests of Felucia, encountering hostile natives and inhospitable terrain.
+Of course, what we have on show is a narrative unmistakably linked to a video-game … but I found myself warming to it.
+The Force Unleashed is non-stop battle and unrelenting action; descriptive graphics spewing from the page in the author's deft voice, giving rise to an utterly immersive world that will make you blink twice when lifting your head from the page.
+This is no Disney-esque outing; the Dark Side invades everything, lifting the curtain of a Sith mind denied to us in the prequels.

-If the book reinforces anything, it is that Sean Williams is a truly gifted writer.
-As a person who currently lives without deadlines, I cannot imagine the insurmountable pressure involved to bring another's vision to life, make it coherent, and please a population of people that is without equal in it’s passion for the images.
-The Force Unleashed is a book that even manages to resonate on an emotional level with a belter of a finale, so I was dubious when hearing that a sequel has been produced.
+If the book reinforces anything, it is that Sean Williams is a chameleon writer.
+As a columnist currently living without deadlines, I cannot imagine the insurmountable pressure involved bringing another's vision to life, making it coherent, and pleasing a population of people without equal in its passion for the images.
+The Force Unleashed is a even a novel that manages to resonate on an emotional level (with a belter of a finale), so I was somewhat dubious when hearing a sequel is in the works.

-But knowing that it’s come from the pen of Sean, a reader shouldn’t be discouraged to take another step back into the world of the Dark Times.
+However ... knowing that once again its coming from the pen of Sean, reader's shouldn’t be discouraged taking yet another step back into the world of the Dark Times.